creativetechnologylab/generative-ai-workshop/slides/slides.md

 ---
 # How do GANs compare to Stable Diffusion?

-* trained on a smaller, hand-picked dataset (< 5000)
+* trained on a smaller, hand-picked dataset (< 20000)
   - but you can get away with even smaller datasets (100s)
 * generates new instances of what it has been trained on and nothing else
 * more trial-and-error involved
 * greater freedom to customise/control your model
-* more ethical compared to Stable Diffusion
+* more ethical compared to diffusion models

 ---
 # GANs in Action - This Person Does Not Exist